cmolho/FixItMac/README.md

 * Amazon AWS
 * Heroku

-## Installation
+## Installation and Emulation
-TODO: Describe the installation process
+1. Install Node and the Ionic Framework/CLI (follow Step 1 at http://ionicframework.com/getting-started/)
+2. Navigate into the FixItMac folder from command line and run `ionic emulate ios` to build and open in an iPhone emulator, or `ionic serve` to open in a web browser.
+You can also use `ionic emulate android`, but our app is not currently optimized for android systems.
+Please note that if viewing in the browser, reporting a printer issue will not successfully make a server POST request to change the status; this is a bug with local development in Chrome, not an issue with our app, and this feature works in emulation and on devices.

+**Important Note**: When testing, please either comment out the email sending line (www/js/controllers.js, line 86) or change the email in line 85 of the same file to your own email.

-## Deployment
+## Device Deployment
 FixItMac functions on both android and ios smart phones.
-To install the app on your phone:
+To install the app on your phone using Ionic View:

 1. Create an ionic view account at https://apps.ionic.io/login
 2. Create a template app by clicking the green "New App" button at the top-right-hand-side of the web page